Power With versus Power Over

 Power WITH is about abundance, principles, mission, commitment, creativity, focusing on what’s going right, sharing, being open, trust and confidence, inclusion, working together, questioning, inspiring and clarity.

-As I’m sure you recognize, traditional hierarchical organizations rely on power over.
+As I’m sure you recognize, traditional hierarchical organizations rely on Power Over.
 And I suspect that’s where most of our associations fall.
 But they don’t have to.

 Which of the above two power models seems like a better match for the realities of *today’s* work place?
 Looking at the lists above, where would you rather work?